-2).
-Critically raised ICP causes a depressed level of
+ICP causes a depressed level of consciousness and, depending

-consciousness and, depending on the cause, may require
+on the cause, may require emergent neurosurgical intervention.

-months with no change in the level of consciousness, and yet
+increase steadily over months with no change in the level of

-exhausted.
-Acutely increased ICP may present with rapidly
+finally exhausted.
+Acutely increased ICP may present with

-or papilloedema.
-Therefore absence of the latter does not
+signs or papilloedema.
+Therefore absence of the latter does

-exclude increased ICP.
-Meningism, commonly associated with the
+not exclude increased ICP.
+Meningism, commonly associated with

-meningeal irritation of meningitis, may be mistaken for neck
+the meningeal irritation of meningitis, may be mistaken for

 Headache, vomiting and visual disturbances are common symptoms of raised ICP.
 Diplopia may occur due to cranial nerve palsies – the 6th cranial nerve is particularly vulnerable to stretch while the 3rd cranial nerve is at risk because herniation of the medial temporal lobe through the tentorial notch stretches the nerve as it exits the midbrain.
 Palsy of the 3rd cranial nerve tends to be on the side of the lesion, whereas palsy of the 4th cranial nerve is non-localising.